cdgaete/OptOutput.jl/README.md

 - Extract primal and dual solutions
 - Transform optimization results into structured data
 - Generate DataFrames for easy data manipulation and analysis
-- Optional saving of intermediate and final results to disk
+- Optional saving of results to CSV files

 ## Installation